makenotion/claude-code-notion-plugin/README.md

-# Notion Workspace Plugin for Claude Code
+# Notion Plugin for Claude Code

 This repository provides an official Claude Code plugin that bundles: